Mechanical Engineering MSME Degree

 A bachelor’s degree in a mechanical engineering program accredited by the ABET Engineering Accreditation Commission.
 Students who have not earned such a degree will be required to complete prerequisite (leveling) coursework before starting the MSME program as determined by the MSME graduate coordinator.

-A Statement of Purpose including goals on Graduate education and research interests must be included in the application.
+Statement of Purpose: Yes, must include goals on graduate education and research interests

 Letters of Recommendation: No